MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Data-Access.md

 In most cases, calling the FIND or NEXT functions after you have set the view to include only marked records issues a single SQL statement.
 In earlier versions of [!INCLUDE[navnow](includes/navnow_md.md)], calling FIND or NEXT functions that have marked records issued an SQL statement for each mark.
 There are some exceptions if many records are marked.
 For more information, see [MARKEDONLY Function \(Record\)](MARKEDONLY-Function--Record-.md).

-## Database and Windows collations
- Starting from SQL Server 2008, collations are fully aligned with the collations in Windows Server 2008.
-If you upgrade to [!INCLUDE[navnow](includes/navnow_md.md)] from [!INCLUDE[nav_2009_long](includes/nav_2009_long_md.md)], the step to convert the database includes upgrading the database to Windows collation.
-This collation change provides users with the most up-to-date and linguistically accurate cultural sorting conventions.
-For more information, see [Collation and Unicode Support](http://go.microsoft.com/fwlink/?LinkID=247971).

 ## See Also
  [Changes in C/AL Behavior and Support from Earlier Versions of Microsoft Dynamics NAV](Changes-in-C-AL-Behavior-and-Support-from-Earlier-Versions-of-Microsoft-Dynamics-NAV.md)
  [SumIndexField Technology \(SIFT\)](SumIndexField-Technology--SIFT-.md)